pinguinonice/pedestrian-detection/README.md

 # pedestrian-detector
-Detects pedastrians in webcam live stream or video.
+Detects pedestrians in webcam live stream or video.

 Results are transformed in xy-plane using a homography.